Photobooth is a plugin that allows you to capture images of the workspace or UI elements entirely in Roblox studio.

 Full Viewport Captures

-Normally editable images have a 1024x1024 limit.
+In cropped capture mode this plugin has a 2048 x 2048 limit.
 However, it is possible to circumvent this by capturing the entire viewport window.
-You can toggle to full viewport capture mode by using the the “Photobooth Viewport Fullscreen” action.
+You can toggle to full viewport capture mode from the action bar or in the settings menu.

-Using this action while the Photobooth viewport is open will switch to a fullscreen capture mode.
-To set an arbitary size you can either resize your viewport (not recommended) or take advantage of custom device resolutions on the emulator.
+To set an arbitrary size you can either resize your viewport (not recommended) or take advantage of custom device resolutions on the emulator.

 It’s very important that you use the “Actual Resolution” option when capturing in the emulator.
 For very large dimensions that don’t fit on screen I recommend temporarily switching to “Fit to Window”, setting up the scene, and then switching back to “Actual resolution” once you’re ready to capture.